nodejs/node/COLLABORATOR_GUIDE.md

 status indicator.

 Do not land any Pull Requests without passing (green or yellow) CI runs.
-If you believe any failed (red or grey) Ci sub-tasks are unrelated to the change in the Pull Request, you may re-run the sub-task to try to see if it passes.
+If you believe any failed (red or grey) CI sub-tasks are unrelated to the change in the Pull Request, you may re-run the sub-task to try to see if it passes.
 If re-runs of all failed sub-tasks pass, it is permissible to land the Pull Request but only if the initial failures are believed in good faith to be unrelated to the